ARIA Sentinel-1 GUNW Product Guide¶

 The product is packaged as a NetCDF4 file, with its top-level group named science

 .
-Within the science group, there is a grids
+Within the science group,

 group, which is further divided into three subgroups: data